Registered Charity No: 1177006

-The Classic Young Sailors Foundation exists to provide sailing experiences, financial support and encouragement for young people who would not otherwise have the opportunity or funds needed to go to sea in classic and traditional boats.
+The Classic Young Sailors Foundation exists to provide financial support, sailing experiences and encouragement for young people who would not otherwise have the opportunities or funds needed to go to sea in classic and traditional boats.
 The Foundation helps make these opportunities available to all young people and particularly those from disadvantaged backgrounds.

 We are keen to encourage young people from all backgrounds to sail in our boats and take part in seagoing voyages and regattas.
 The personal development benefits of going to sea under sail are well known, and we believe sailing in classic boats provides a particularly good experience.